fiaas/mast/README.md

 ## Release Process

-When changes are merged to master the master branch is built using (travis)[https://travis-ci.org/fiaas/mast].
-The build generates a docker image that is published to the (fiaas/mast)[https://cloud.docker.com/u/fiaas/repository/docker/fiaas/mast] respository on docker hub and is publicly available.
+When changes are merged to master the master branch is built using [travis](https://travis-ci.org/fiaas/mast).
+The build generates a docker image that is published to the [fiaas/mast](https://cloud.docker.com/u/fiaas/repository/docker/fiaas/mast) respository on docker hub and is publicly available.
-Additionally a helm chart is created and published to the (fiaas helm repository)[https://github.com/fiaas/helm].
+Additionally a helm chart is created and published to the [fiaas helm repository](https://github.com/fiaas/helm).